Police Constable Degree Apprenticeships (PCDA) recruitment

 During Year 3 the apprentice will undertake advanced learning, development and professional practice (at academic Level 6) associated within a chosen specialism from the 5 principal areas of professional practice covered in Year 2.

 An apprentice’s education will culminate in the completion of an evidence based research project and a reflective piece in the form of a presentation.
-Alongside the academic assessment, individual’s operational performance and competence will be assessed via the competition of an Operational Competence Portfolio.
+Alongside the academic assessment, individual’s operational performance and competence will be assessed via the completion of an Operational Competence Portfolio.
 Together they will form part of an End Point Assessment.

 In order to effectively tackle crime and bring offenders to justice, the police service must reflect, understand and enjoy the trust and confidence of all the diverse communities we serve.